ichigotake/PrimalNephia/README.md

 Return Plack::Response object with some DSL.

 ## param

-Return parameters that contains in path as hashref.
+Return query-parameters that contains in path as hashref.
+(As like as "req->parameters")

 ## param $param\_name

 Return specified query-parameter.
 (As like as "req->param($param\_name)")

+## path\_param

+Return parameters as hashref that captured by Router::Simple.

+## path\_param $keyname

+Return specified parameter that captured by Router::Simple.

+## nip / nip $keyname

+Alias for path\_param.

+NOTE: Need more clever name for this function.

 ## config